Ariana Grande Shares Lyrics & Art For Her New Song

-As if we'd need any more reason to watch Ariana Grande’s social media closely: The Sweetener mogul loves teasing details about her upcoming songs.
+There’s good reason to stay glued to Ariana Grande’s social media: The Sweetener mogul loves teasing details about her upcoming songs.
 The latest track is "7 Rings," for which Grande recently shared both the lyrics and the artwork.

 On Wednesday night, Grande shared what appeared to be the lyrics to her upcoming track “7 Rings” — the song that fans have been thirsty for ever since she shared on Twitter that a drunken trip to Tiffany's inspired it.
 Shortly after Grande shared the alleged lyrics, though, the post was deleted.